BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Tusayan

-The purple shuttle (currently not running but hoping to open soon) even makes it as far as the town of Tusayan which is 6 miles or a 12-minute drive.
+The purple shuttle (usually just runs in the summer) makes it as far as the town of Tusayan which is 6 miles or a 12-minute drive.

 Tusayan, although a smaller town, offers many chain hotels as well as the Grand Canyon Plaza Hotel and the Grand Hotel at the Grand Canyon.
 Many of the hotels in this area offer suites for larger groups and pools.

-Tusayan is more affordable than staying inside the park.
-It has a visitor center (not to be confused with the National Park’s visitor center) which plays the Grand Canyon IMAX movie.
+The cost of staying in Tusayan is similar to the lodging prices within the Grand Canyon.
+It has a visitor center (not to be confused with the Grand Canyon’s visitor center) which plays the Grand Canyon IMAX movie.

 Many tour companies begin their tours in Tusayan.